isMandyCoding/Learn-to-code-javascript/README.md

 Get to this repo by typing in URL: **jsrepo.sage.codes**

+### FAQ:

+- WIFI: `Galvanize Guest Seattle` | Password is posted on the wall
+- Bathrooms: Behind you down the hall to the left
+- Kitchen outside back classroom door with Coffee & Tea!
+- Snacks + water in back of room

 ## Overview
 The goal of this brief course is to provide you with a fun introduction to the world of web development with Javascript.